-Descended Creator: Harold Hecuba was played by Phil Silvers, whose production company Gladasya ("Glad to see ya," do you see?) made the series.
+Descended Creator: Harold Hecuba was played by Phil Silvers, whose production company Gladasya ("Glad to see ya," get it?) made the series.

-Edited for Syndication: Syndicated repeats in the 1970s-80s had the ending theme with "each week" edited out, leaving "So join us here — my friends, you're sure to get a smile..."
-Supposedly people would be fooled into not knowing the show would be on again the next day, otherwise.
+Edited for Syndication: Syndicated repeats in the 1970s-80s had the ending theme with "each week" edited out, leaving "So join us here — my friends, you're sure to get a smile..." for fear viewers wouldn't know he show would be on again the next day, otherwise.

-In the late 1980s, Ted Turner colorized the black and white Season 1 for airing on TBS.
+In the late 1980s, Ted Turner colorized the black-and-white first season for airing on TBS.
 Both versions are shown in syndication and cable.